redacademy/snpr-fall-2017/README.md

 ## Built With

 * WordPress, PHP
-* Gulp
+* Owl Carousel
 * Sass
 * JQuery

 ## Tools used when building

-* Owl Carousel
+* DPLOY RED
-* DPLOY RED is an FTP/SFTP deployment tool built in node.js, based on DPLOY.
+An FTP/SFTP deployment tool built in node.js, based on DPLOY.
+* Gulp
+To compile sass and minify files for production

 ## Authors